Share this on...

 There’s just something about the cool, sweet taste of ice cream that seems to bring all the spices and tastes we’ve just enjoyed to the perfect ending to the perfect meal.
 Is it the coolness?
 Is it the flavor?
 Do different flavors to better with spicy, Szechuan style Chinese food?
 Do others compliment Cantonese style Chinese food?

 Does your favorite flavor of ice cream differ from the flavor of ice cream that you choose when eating Chinese food?
 What flavor do you fancy on your spoon?

 Why not take it to the next level, and make your own ice cream?!!
-Combine the goodness of Ginger, with the sweet creamy decadence of ice cream, and I’d say you’ve make a heavenly dessert!
+Combine the goodness of Ginger, with the sweet creamy decadence of ice cream, and I’d say you’ve made a heavenly dessert!

 STEM GINGER AND ALMOND ICE CREAM

-You can make this luxurious ice cream milder or stronger depending how much ginger you use.
+You can make this luxurious ice cream milder or stronger depending on how much ginger you use.
 I’ve given quantities for 4 as it’ll fit into a standard ice cream machine.
 Just double the recipe ingredient to serve 6-8.

 150ml Stone’s ginger wine